the-teachingRSE-project/competencies/competencies.md

 An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterizing and communicating the domain of its legitimate application and its limits of interpretability.
+Taking care of the model's explainability is not not limited to the scientific domain, as model outputs frequently serve to inform policy advice or the public perception of topics of general interest.
 This role, together with the enormous reliance on modelling and simulation of scientific results
 as well as real-world decision-making places a larges responsibility on the RSE.